cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 mishandling, termination outside the security perimeter, visibility to middle boxes, and more.

-Asymmetric (or augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during user/password registration) and without disclosing passwords
+Asymmetric (or Augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during user/password registration) and without disclosing passwords